publicdocs/uscode/assets/md/titles/usc12/us/usc/t12/ch46/schI/ptB/spt3/m__us_usc_t12_s4586.md

     (c) __Delay of public disclosure under exceptional circumstances__

-        If the Director makes a determination in writing that the public disclosure of any final order pursuant to subsection (a) of this section would seriously threaten the financial soundness of the enterprise, the Director may delay the public disclosure of such order for a reasonable time.
+        If the Director makes a determination in writing that the public disclosure of any final order pursuant to subsection (a) would seriously threaten the financial soundness of the enterprise, the Director may delay the public disclosure of such order for a reasonable time.

     (d) __Documents filed under seal in public enforcement hearings__